o1-labs/rfcs/0008-zkvk-keccak-round.md

 $$\forall X \in \{b_i\}^\ell, b\in\{0,1\}: expand(X) \to 0 \ 0 \ 0 \ b_{\ell-1} \ . \ . \ . \ 0 \ 0 \ 0 \ b_0$$

-The reason behind the choice of three empty intermediate bits in the sparse representation follows from the concrete usecase of Keccak where no more than $2^4-1$ consecutive boolean operations are performed, and thus carries cannot overwrite the content of the bits to the leftmost bits.
+The reason behind the choice of three empty intermediate bits in the sparse representation follows from the concrete use case of Keccak where no more than $2^4-1$ consecutive boolean operations are performed, and thus carries cannot overwrite the content of the bits to the leftmost bits.

 > NOTE: the above means that after each step of the permutation, the expanded representation needs to be contracted, discard auxiliary bits, and expand again from scratch before starting the next step to ensure completeness of the encoding.